anickel101/js-mini-challenge-dom/README.md

 **YOUR NOTES**
 ```
-Added an event listener for DOMContenLoaded.
-If the script is called before the header is actually described, than "const header =" will point to null.
+Moved the js script calls to the end of the document.
+Therefore, there actually exists a "header".
 ```

 ## Deliverable 2